hanpan1935/ERP/README.md

-# erp
+# ERP

+## Project Introduction
-ERP system for small and medium-sized manufacturing industry
+An ERP system suitable for small and medium-sized manufacturing industries